Legsinton/Portfolio/README.md

 **My contributions**
 During the project I've designed the puzzles and how they should be structured.
 I also did all the music and sound effects and created a script to use them in a 3D environment.
-I was also in charge of creating how the UI functions.
+I was also in charge of implementing the UI functions.

  <details>
   <summary>Details</summary>